Family and Medical Leave (FMLA)

 In certain circumstances, employees may take intermittent leave or leave on a reduced leave schedule.
 Intermittent leave or leave on a reduced schedule for the birth and care or placement and care of a child for adoption or foster care will be allowed only with the University's prior written approval.
 Intermittent leave or leave on a reduced schedule may be taken whenever medically necessary to care for a seriously ill family member or because of the employee's own serious health condition.

-When an employee takes FMLA leave because of the employee's own serious medical condition, the employee must substitute any unused paid time off, sick leave or short-term disability leave for any (otherwise) unpaid FMLA leave.
-Employees will only be paid for the time they have available not to exceed six (6) months or one hundred thirty-two (132) consecutive work days including sick leave, paid time off and short-term disability, in that order.
-If the certification states that they must be out longer for an approved medical reason, he/she may apply for Long-Term Disability (Policy 405) or a Leave of Absence Without Pay (Policy 616).
+When an employee takes FMLA leave because of the employee's own serious medical condition or pregnancy, the employee must substitute any unused sick leave, 50% of PTO, and/or short-term disability leave in that order for any (otherwise) unpaid FMLA leave.
+Employees will only be paid for the time they have available not to exceed six (6) months or one hundred thirty-two (132) consecutive work days including sick leave, paid time off and short-term disability.
+If the certification states that the employee must be out longer for an approved medical reason, he/she may apply for Long-Term Disability (Policy 405), a leave as an accommodation under the Affordable Care Act, or a Leave of Absence Without Pay (Policy 616).

-Employees may use up to 3 sick days in a fiscal year for approved leaves for reasons other than the employee's own serious health condition (paternity, adoption, foster care and care of a family member living in the same household with a serious health condition).
-Employees must substitute unused PTO for the balance of the leave.
-Once PTO is exhausted the remainder of the leave will be unpaid.
+Employees may use up to 5 sick days in a fiscal year for approved leaves for reasons other than the employee's own serious health condition or pregnancy (paternity, adoption, foster care and care of a family member with a serious health condition).
+Employees must substitute unused PTO for the leave unless they notify their business administrator that they want to retain 50% of their PTO balance.

 The University will designate an employee's use of paid leave as FMLA leave based on the information provided by the employee's department.
 Paid leave that is substituted for unpaid leave will be counted toward the 12 weeks of FMLA leave.